Showtime1208/PawnsGameRemix/code/docs/README.md

 - Connects view events to model actions
 - Ensures valid moves and proper turn order
 - Displays game status and error messages to players

+Final Functionality-
+Complete functionality for AI players and human players on the two different views.